Videos

 • Participatory Video and Grassroots Exchange

 People and Plants International has created a YouTube Channel to share the videos produced through our different programs.
-From recipe videos to basket making, and case studies exploring the environmental, social, and political dimensions of traditional management systems, our YouTube Channel will continue to grow and showcase PPI's video work, produced in collaboration with local organizations and media teams from around the world.
+From recipe videos to basket making, and case studies exploring the environmental, social, and political dimensions of traditional management systems, our channel will continue to grow and showcase PPI's video work, produced in collaboration with local organizations and media teams from around the world.

 Ethical video and filmmaking